datacoves/docs/docs/how-tos/airflow/api-triggered-dag.md

 # How to Trigger a DAG using Datasets

 ## Overview
 This guide explains how to trigger Airflow DAGs with Datasets.
-DAGs can be triggered by a DAG or externally using the Airflow API.
+DAGs can be triggered by another DAG using datasets or by an external process that sends a dataset event using the Airflow API.

 ## Producer DAG